grycap/oscar/docs/local-testing.md

 ## Steps for manual local testing

-If you want to do it manualy you can follow the listed steps.
+If you want to deploy the local cluster and OSCAR manually, you can follow the listed steps.

 ### Create the cluster